 - regulate or set the prices for goods or services such as groceries or fuel

 - make formal decisions on whether a person or business had breached the law as only the courts can do this.

 We do not:

-- ordinarily comment on the level of complaints about particular business or the status of any ongoing investigation.
-Where we do, this is as a publically available statement.
+- ordinarily comment on the level of complaints about particular businesses or the status of any ongoing investigation.
+Where we do, this is as a publicly available statement.

 - ordinarily advise businesses on whether a product is captured by a mandatory consumer product safety standard or ban.
 Where we do, this is usually to provide clarification for a new product type — with the assessment made publicly available for the benefit of all businesses.

 - review or assess products for businesses to determine whether the product complies with a mandatory consumer product safety standard or ban, except as part of our surveillance program.